AwalaApp/specs/rs004-cosocket.md

 ## Persistent Connections

 Two gateways MAY maintain a persistent connection to exchange cargo in near-real time.
-This would be necessary when the target gateway is not a server that can be reached by the other gateway (e.g., the target is behind a [NAT gateway](https://en.wikipedia.org/wiki/Network_address_translation)).
+This could be necessary when the target gateway is not a server that can be reached by the other gateway (e.g., the target is behind a [NAT gateway](https://en.wikipedia.org/wiki/Network_address_translation)).

 Relayers MUST always quit the connection as soon as no further cargoes are expected in either direction.